-It will not be enough to have a website in 2020.
-Sure, it will help you showcase your latest campaigns, staff, and achievements, just make sure it’s for the purpose of search engine optimization.
-Learn why SEO for architects is critical to grow your firm online If you re not using search engine optimization, you may be losing big ticket jobs to your competition.
+It will not be enough to have a website in 2021.
+Sure, it will help you showcase your latest campaigns, staff, and achievements.
+Just make sure it’s for the purpose of search engine optimization.
+Learn why SEO for architects is critical to growing your firm online If you are not using search engine optimization.
+You may be losing big-ticket jobs to your competition.

 Are you ready to learn how to get your architectural firm’s website to the top of the search engine results pages?

 Before we go into detail on how search engine optimization (SEO) can help you rank higher and expand your architectural business, it’s important to understand what SEO is.

 Search Engine Optimization (SEO) is a technical term for a series of methods and techniques that are used to improve the website’s ranking in Google’s (and other search engines’) search results.

 Continue reading to learn the steps you need to take to ensure search engines and potential clients notice your website now that you have a general understanding of what SEO is and why it’s important.